 Follow the hiker made trail uphill (south) to a large granite face (N40° 34' 08", W111° 44' 31") with several bolted climbing routes running up the center.
 Pass the large granite face on the right (west) side and continue along the hard to follow hiker made trail up the gully.
 If the gully is really steep, bushwhacking and miserable hiking than you are in the correct place.

 From the trailhead to where you need to exit the gully you must gain approximately 900-feet.
 Having a method of measuring altitude gain is very useful.
-The idea is to reach an elevation slightly above the waterfall, which are located in the next drainage east.
+The idea is to reach an elevation slightly above the waterfall, which is located in the next drainage east.
 Once you have reached the correct elevation cross the small ridge into the next drainage east.
 You will know you are in the correct spot if you are above the waterfall at a small meadow with a large log in the middle (N40° 34' 03", W111° 44' 27").
 Route find downstream through thick brush to the first rappel point (N40° 34' 05", W111° 44' 30").
 The rappel station is located on the right (east) side of the stream.

 The first rappel is 50' from a thick pine tree to a stance at the lip of the waterfall.